Understanding High PSA Levels: A Prostate Health Guide

-Benign Prostatic Hyperplasia Could Also Be the Culprit for High PSA
+Benign Prostatic Hyperplasia Could Also Cause High PSA Levels

-At the same time, BPH can have similar symptoms experienced by those who have prostate cancer.
+At the same time, BPH can have similar symptoms as those experienced by those with prostate cancer.
 This includes painful urination and problems with ejaculation.

-If You Exercise Often, Your PSA Levels Might Be Increased
+If You Exercise Often, Your PSA Levels Might Increase.

-Having a urinary tract infection could increase PSA levels
+Having a urinary tract infection could cause high PSA levels

-The severity of the urinary tract infection can also influence how much PSA is produced by the prostate.
+The level of the urinary tract infection can also affect how much PSA the prostate produces.
 For example, those who experience painful urination, blood in the urine, and other serious symptoms usually have their PSA levels increase.

 Why Should You Order a PSA Test?

-It's important to understand that you can have various symptoms such as painful urination, pelvic pain, abdominal discomfort, and back pain without having prostate cancer.
-These symptoms are usually caused by one or more of the conditions mentioned above.
+It's important to understand that you can have various symptoms, such as painful urination, pelvic pain, abdominal discomfort, and back pain, without having prostate cancer.
+One or more of the previously mentioned conditions frequently cause these symptoms.

-However, these are the symptoms experienced by those who indeed have prostate cancer and don't know about it.
+However, those who do indeed have prostate cancer and are unaware of it experience these symptoms.
 That's why it's important to do a PSA test as soon as you start to experience one or more of the symptoms presented in this article.